 • Robert Smith, Mexican New York: Transnational Lives of New Immigrants (2005);

 • Marisela R. Chávez, “We have a long, beautiful history”: Chicana Feminist Trajectories and Legacies” in No Permanent Waves: Recasting U.S. Feminist History (2010), pp. 77-97.

 April 25, 2014 – Seminar 4

-Interpreting Latino/a History and Culture with María Montoya, Lisandro Pérez, ASHP/CML and QCC Educators and Mentors
+Interpreting Latino/a History and Culture with María Montoya and Lori Flores

-The fourth full-day seminar will focus on pedagogical approaches.
+The fourth full-day seminar will feature presentations by María Montoya and Lori Flores in the morning and the afternoon workshops will focus on pedagogical approaches.
 In collaboration with lead faculty Professors Montoya and Perez, Dr. Pennee Bender and Donna Thompson Ray, ASHP/CML historians and educators, will design hands-on workshops that explore a range of teaching approaches that will focus on supporting student literacy skills.
 Participants will work with primary documents and secondary texts to structure and discuss appropriate supporting materials to assist students in understanding, analyzing, and interpreting issues in Latino/a history and culture.
 Community college faculty mentors will lead workshops that incorporate Latino/a history and culture content from earlier seminars in explorations of curriculum options.
 Amy Traver (QCC) will model her project working with immigrant organizations, Carlos Hernández (BMCC) will explore gaming options in Latino literature, and Megan Elias (QCC) will model and discuss strategies for writing intensive curriculum modules.
 Participants will test and analyze model lessons and modules utilizing one or more approaches and evaluate their applicability to their students.
 Administrators will participate in the morning workshops and attend a separate administrators’ program workshop in the afternoon.